Tablet PC Reviews

-Our tablet PC reviews and comparison charts offer informative details to help you understand the features and benefits of Android and Windows tablet PCs.
+Our tablet PC reviews offer informative details to help you understand the features and benefits of Android and Windows tablet PCs.
 There are many tablet PC computers on the market and it can be confusing to know which is the best to buy.

 Most Recent Posts:

 Samsung Galaxy Tab S 10.5 inch

 Samsung has released the Galaxy Tab S line of Android tablets which include a 10.5 inch or a 8.4 inch display.
 But, the display is 2560 x 1600 (WQXGA) 16:10 Super AMOLED screen.
 This is a beautiful, vibrant, color enriched display.
 This display delivers more than 90% of Adobe RGB color coverage, more colors than ever before.
 Plus it has a nice 100,000:1 contract ration for more realistic images – blacker blacks, and brighter whites.
 The AMOLED screen doesn’t use a back light, so there is less battery consumption.

 The Galaxy Tab S comes with all the usual Samsung features such as multi-tasking, multi-screens, all the phone functions.
 The Quick Connect feature will share information with nearby compatible devices.

 The Barnes and Noble Galaxy Tab 4 Nook is a 7 inch modified version of Samsung’s Galaxy Tab 4 7 inch Android tablet.

 Barnes and Noble took the Galaxy Tab 4 and turned it into a Nook tablet.
 This tablet does not have Samsung’s Touchwiz software, instead it is loaded with Barnes and Noble’s custom software that turns the Galaxy Tab 4 into a fully functioning Nook tablet with all the features of a Nook, plus much more.